AI Policy Guide

 Algorithm Basics

-This section provides a basic Level 1 explanation of AI algorithms, machine learning, and associated technology and policy.
+This section addresses the basics of AI algorithms, machine learning, and associated policy.

-1. Supervised Learning.
+1. Supervised learning.
 This approach follows a guess-and-check methodology.
-Data are fed into the model; the model forms a trial prediction (a guess) about those data; and, critically, that result is checked against engineer-provided labels, an answer key of sorts.
+Data are fed into the model; the model forms a trial prediction (a guess) about those data and, critically, that result is checked against engineer-provided labels, an answer key of sorts.
 If the model’s prediction differs from the correct label, the model then tweaks its processes to improve inference.
 Successive iterations thus improve performance over time.
-This method is useful for well-defined objectives and for situations needing human terms and understanding.
+This method is useful for well-defined objectives and for situations requiring human terms and understanding.
 For example, supervised learning can teach algorithms to label images of fruit with their correct English name.
+It has also found use in content and model behavior regulation.
+GPT-4’s engineers used supervised learning to fine-tune away certain undesirable behaviors and outputs.
 Although useful for helping models understand data from a human perspective, this method’s challenge is that models cannot learn what they are not trained to do.
 Their abilities are driven, restricted, and biased by the data chosen during the training process.

-2. Unsupervised Learning.
-Unsupervised learning algorithms are used when desired outcomes are unclear.
-Unlike supervised learning, which learns to perform discrete and human-defined tasks, unsupervised learning takes in unlabeled data, sifts through them, learns what hidden patterns and features they contain, and then clusters this information according to found categories.
-This approach is useful in data analysis where humans are prone to missing important data features and overlooking unobvious correlations.
+2. Unsupervised learning.
+Unsupervised learning algorithms are used when desired outcomes are unclear or broad.
+Unlike supervised learning, in which a system is trained to perform discrete and human-defined tasks, unsupervised learning models take in unlabeled data, sift through them, learn what hidden patterns and features they contain, and then cluster this information according to found categories and patterns.
+This approach is useful in data analysis, where humans are prone to miss important data features and overlook unobvious correlations.
+Likewise, large language models such as GPT-3 often use unsupervised techniques to develop their broad set of skills and pattern recognition abilities.
 Unsupervised learning benefits include looking at data through a detailed lens, doing so without many human biases and blind spots, and analyzing data with greater speed.
-Operating without human-provided lenses, however, can be a challenge.
-Although an unsupervised algorithm can categorize data, it might not understand how to define its discoveries in human terms or match them to human objectives.
+Operating without a human-provided lens, however, can be a challenge.
+Although an unsupervised algorithm can categorize data and find patterns, it might not understand how to define its discoveries in human terms or match them to human objectives.
+Nonetheless, unsupervised techniques are behind many of the most cutting-edge systems in use today.

-4. Reinforcement Learning.
-Reinforcement learning is driven by process rather than data analysis.
-These algorithms use trial and error, rather than big data, to figure out the process behind a given task.
+4. Reinforcement learning.
+Reinforcement learning is driven by process rather than by data analysis.
+These algorithms use trial and error rather than big data to figure out the process behind a given task.
 To learn, an AI agent is placed in an environment and tasked with either maximizing some value or achieving some goal.
 A driverless car might be tasked with minimizing travel distance between two points or maximizing fuel efficiency.
 The algorithm then learns through repetition and a reward signal.
 Through repeated trials, it tries a process and receives a reward signal if that process furthered its goal.
 It then adjusts its code accordingly to improve future trials.
 This gamified approach is useful when a general goal is known, such as maximizing distance traveled, but the precise means of achieving that goal are unknown.
-The challenge is that sometimes AI can cheat by following strategies misaligned with human goals.
-For example, if the goal were to maximize fuel efficiency of navigating a group of naval vessels to a location, perhaps an AI might choose to destroy the slowest ships to increase total naval speed.
-Here the AI technically finds a more efficient process yet diverges from human intention
+Reinforcement learning from human feedback, for instance, is a prominent technique for aligning models with human preferences by testing them on users and rewarding it when users rate results positively.
+Here the goal of “usefulness for humans” is known, but how to get there and what that means is fuzzy—reinforcement learning’s flexible style leans into that ambiguity.
+A major challenge with reinforcement learning is that sometimes AI can cheat by following strategies misaligned with human goals.
+For example, if the goal were to maximize fuel efficiency when navigating a group of naval vessels to a location, perhaps an AI might choose to destroy the slowest ships to increase total naval speed.
+Here the AI technically finds a more efficient process yet diverges from human intention.

-In summary, supervised learning produces models that yield mappings between data, unsupervised learning produces models that yield classes of data, and reinforcement learning produces models that yield actions to take on the basis of data.
+In summary, supervised learning produces models that yield mappings between data, unsupervised learning produces models that yield classes and patterns in data, and reinforcement learning produces models that yield actions to take on the basis of data.

 Learning and Inference

-The following are high level illustrations of how machine learning and model inference work.
-In the Level 2 section, each these is presented in a more detailed yet still understandable manner.
+The following are high-level illustrations of how machine learning and model inference work.
+Later each of these is presented in a more detailed, yet still understandable, manner.

 chart showing how artificial intelligence systems learn